CitrineInformatics/citrine-python/docs/source/workflows/generative_design.rst

 Mutations that do not meet the similarity threshold or are duplicates will be discarded.
 The remaining mutations are returned as a subset of the original mutations in the form of a list of :class:`~citrine.informatics.generative_design.GenerativeDesignResult` objects.
 These results contain information about the seed molecule, the mutation, the similarity score, and the fingerprint type used during execution.

-After triggering the execution and waiting for completion, the user can retrieve the results and utilize them in their work.'
+After triggering the execution and waiting for completion, the user can retrieve the results and utilize them in their work.
-The following example demonstrates how to run a generative design execution on the Citrine Platform using the Citrine Python client.
+The following example demonstrates how to run a generative design execution on the Citrine Platform:

 .. code-block:: python

-    import os
-    from citrine import Citrine
     from citrine.jobs.waiting import wait_while_executing
     from citrine.informatics.generative_design import GenerativeDesignInput, FingerprintType, StructureExclusion

-    session = Citrine(
-        api_key=os.environ.get("API_KEY"),
-        scheme="https",
-        host=os.environ.get("CITRINE_HOST"),
-        port="443",
-    )

-    team_uid = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
-    project_uid = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
-    team = session.teams.get(team_uid)
-    project = team.projects.get(project_uid)

     # Trigger a new generative design execution
     generative_design_input = GenerativeDesignInput(